August 31, Rapid Arctic ice melt: humans and nature share blame

 Canada will lose out to Russia's Arctic shipping routes because it is too small to finance the infrastructure, France's ambassador for the polar regions said Monday.

 Melting polar ice will make Canada's Northwest Passage more accessible in the next decades, but Canada does not seem interested in exploiting it for shipping, said Michel Rocard, who recently returned from a tour of the Arctic aboard the Canadian icebreaker Amundsen.
+"I have the impression that Canada has given up on the competition to attract a large part of the traffic in 25 or 30 years," Rocard said. |

 August 18, Polar Ice Caps Can Recover from Warmer Climate-Induced Melting, Study Shows